terisikk/terisikk.github.io/_posts/2022-01-21-a-cleaning-up-story.md

 I used to take pride in how "efficiently" I filled up the dishwasher.
 Neatly ordered rows of cups, plates and cutlery.
 In reality though I had a pile of dirty dishes laying around because I had no energy to unpack the huge amount of dishes that I stacked to the machine.

 I had to pick up Lean teachings in my kitchen.
 It was time to lower the batch size and practice "just in time".
 In other words, I started stacking the machine "inefficiently".
 Big bowls and pots that I used to wash by hand?
-In to the machine they go, right after using them.
+In to the machine they went, right after using them.

 What happened was that it took about 50% less time to fill up the machine, so I could spend that remaining energy to actually *empty* the machine too.
 This of course meant that I am now washing dishes more often, but it's way better than gathering an inventory of dirty dishes in the sink for days.